Synedrion

-Synedrions in Greek states
+Synedria in Greek states

 Macedonia

 The supreme body of Alexander the Great's empire was also called "Synedrion".
 The Council was a small group formed among some of the most eminent Macedonians, chosen by the king to assist him in the government of the kingdom.
 As such it was not a representative assembly, but notwithstanding that, on certain occasions, it could be expanded with the admission of representatives of the cities and of the civic corps of the kingdom.

 The Council primarily exerted a probouleutic function with respect to the Assembly: it prepared and proposed the decisions which the Assembly would have discussed and voted, working in many fields such as the designation of kings and regents, as of that of the high administrators and the declarations of war.
 It was also the first and the last authority for all the cases which did not involve capital punishment.
 Inside the Council ruled the democratic principles of isegoria (equality of word) and of parrhesia (freedom of speech), to which the king subjects himself like the other members.